Igazine/digigun.scripting.hx/README.md

 >
 > #### Why Wren?
 >
 > Wren is a lightweight, fast, and embeddable scripting language with a simple syntax and a focus on performance.
 It is a great choice for embedding into Haxe applications due to its small footprint and ease of integration.
 It also lacks the *quirks* of other scripting languages (eg. ECMAScript or even TypeScript) which makes it a perfect candidate for a **scripting foundation** as it avoids many of the pitfalls of its more well-known cousins.
-Although the language is different, Haxe developers can immediately feel at home with its clean, modern syntax.
+Although Wren's syntax is different, conceptually it builds on very similar principles and foundations as Haxe, so Haxe developers can feel immediately at home with its clean, modern syntax.

 ### Usage Example